veqryn/slog-context/README.md

 	// until the request sloghttp middleware exits. ctx := sloghttp.With(r.Context(), "id", id)

-	// The regular slogctx.With will add "foo" only to the Returned context,
+	// The regular yasctx.With will add "foo" only to the Returned context,
 	// which will limits its scope to the rest of this function (helloUser) and
 	// any functions called by helloUser and passed this context.
 	// The original caller of helloUser and all the middlewares will NOT see
-	// "foo", because it is only part of the newly returned ctx. ctx = slogctx.With(ctx, "foo", "bar")
+	// "foo", because it is only part of the newly returned ctx. ctx = yasctx.With(ctx, "foo", "bar")

 	// Log some things.
-	// Should also have both "path", "id", and "foo" slogctx.Info(ctx, "saying hello...")
+	// Should also have both "path", "id", and "foo" yasctx.Info(ctx, "saying hello...")
 	/*
 		{
 			"time": "2024-04-01T00:06:11Z",